What is a Sprint?

 But why would you want to drag & drop sprints since the agile theory clearly states that you only plan one sprint into the future?

-Because of the seamless integration of resource management in ONEPOINT Projects, our sprint board gets a unique feature: the background color of sprint columns dynamically changes its color displaying the current utilization of the sprint when you drag stories in or out of it.
+Because of the seamless integration of resource management in ONEPOINT Projects, our sprint board as a special form of the kanban board gets a unique feature: the background color of sprint columns dynamically changes its color displaying the current utilization of the sprint when you drag stories in or out of it.
 This utilization provides you with a useful indicator of whether your sprint planning is realistic or not.